nandan2003/Databricks-Formula1-Project/README.md

 ## Pipeline Details

 ### Bronze Layer
-- Raw data ingested as CSV files.
+- Raw data ingested as CSV and JSON files.
 - Data is mounted from Azure Data Lake Gen 2 to the Databricks workspace for further processing.

 ### Silver Layer